Recommendations to post-secondary students, faculty and staff about COVID-19

 This guidance document promotes the continuity of practice education and clinical placements for all health-care disciplines in B.C. during the COVID-19 pandemic.
 Read the Student Practice Education Guideline for Health Care Settings during the COVID-19 Pandemic.

-It is mandatory that students, faculty, or staff arriving from outside of Canada stay home or self-isolate.
-Travellers must submit a B.C. self-isolation plan and complete the federal ArriveCAN application for approval prior to or upon arrival.
+It is mandatory that students, faculty, or staff arriving from outside of Canada stay home or self-isolate for 14 days.
+Travellers must complete the federal ArriveCAN application prior to or upon arrival.
 Please visit the B.C.
 Government website for returning travellers for more information.
 They should monitor themselves daily for symptoms including fever, cough, muscle aches, and difficulty breathing.

 Students, faculty, or staff who have been in close contact with someone who has been diagnosed with COVID-19 also need to stay home or self-isolate for 14 days after their last encounter.
 Individuals should monitor themselves daily for symptoms including fever, cough, muscle aches, difficulty breathing.